Windmill Lane Studios: History of old location

 Following the move, the Windmill Lane building continued to house various post-production facilities.
-These included Windmill Lane Pictures (a video post-production facility), incorporating Number 4 (an audio post-production facility), Trend Studios (audio mastering) and a number of other related services.
+These included Windmill Lane Pictures (a video post-production facility), incorporating Number 4 (an audio post-production facility), Trend Studios (audio mastering), and a number of other related services.

-The original studio buildings were covered in graffiti from fans, who had made a pilgrimage from all over the world, many attracted by the studio's historical connection with U2.
-The original location of the studios were recommended as a tourist attraction by publications such as The New York Times in 2008.
+The original studio buildings were covered in graffiti from fans, who had made a pilgrimage from all over the world—many attracted by the studio's historical connection with U2.
+The original location of the studios was recommended as a tourist attraction by publications such as The New York Times in 2008.

 Windmill Lane Studios was known for its graffiti, here seen in 2008.

 Plans to construct a six-storey office block on the old site led to criticism from local resident groups in early September 2008.

-The Windmill Lane site was then bought by property companies Hibernia REIT in 2015, who announced in 2014 that it had purchased the loans held against the Hanover Building on Windmill Lane, Dublin, for €20.16 million and an adjoining one acre development site for €7.5 million.
-A plan was made to develop it into offices, retail spaces and residential units.
+The Windmill Lane site was then bought by property investment company Hibernia REIT in 2015, who announced in 2014 that it had purchased the loans held against the Hanover Building on Windmill Lane, Dublin, for €20.16 million and an adjoining one-acre development site for €7.5 million.
+A plan was made to develop it into offices, retail spaces, and residential units.

-The original Windmill Lane Studios structure was demolished on 3 April 2015, by property investment company Hibernia REIT, with the exception of Open Gallery 3 where U2 recorded.
+The original Windmill Lane Studios structure was demolished on 3 April 2015 by Hibernia REIT, with the exception of Open Gallery 3 where U2 recorded.
 The firm announced plans to retain a 20-metre stretch of the studio wall famous for its fan graffiti.
-Options for the future of the wall include recreating the wall in the atrium of the new Windmill Lane building, giving the wall to Dublin City Council, U2 or any other interested party for reconstruction or reuse in an alternative setting.
+Options for the future of the wall include recreating it in the atrium of the new Windmill Lane building, giving the wall to Dublin City Council, U2, or any other interested party for reconstruction or reuse in an alternative setting.
 Another possibility is donating the wall to a charity so that they can auction pieces of it to U2 fans around the world.